Surgical Error Lawyer in Chicago

 Don’t suffer from a surgeon’s mistake unconditionally.
 If so, contact Susan E. Loggans & Associates to get in contact with an experienced personal injury attorney.
 Our personal injury attorneys collectively have decades of experience and can use that knowledge to represent you in court.

-Call us now at (312) 201-8600 to schedule a free consultation.
+Call us now at (312) 201-8600 or fill out our form below to schedule a free consultation.
 We can examine your case, answer your legal questions and start on a legal plan together.
 You can find us in the Cook County area including Evanston, Chicago, Schaumburg, and Arlington Heights.